AndresTIY/Wknd-Project-7/readme.md

 - [X] Comp: Name Header Card, takes input from Start Page
 - [ ] Comp: Points Card, adds Points and show's Total Point Value

+-----------------Challenges--------------------

+**Clicking `<li>` item brings up a MODAL**
+There is a correct Modal for each value.
+Going through the inspector, you can see that each list item has a hidden Modal with the correct data.
+The problem here is that when the onClick event occurs, every single Modal pop ups.
+The user will see the final modal every time which corresponds to the last category with the highest value.